Last updated on January 26th, 2023 at 04:45 pm

 - Algorithmic improvements are increasing bid stability

-One interesting note: human traders still seem to allocate spend by exchange, not by underlying domain/app, meaning that there is a valid exchange arbitrage opportunity.
-I expect smart traders to rethink this strategy in 2016.
+One interesting note: human traders still seem to allocate spending by exchange, not by underlying domain/app, meaning that there is a valid exchange arbitrage opportunity.
+I expect smart traders to rethink this strategy in 2023.

 Brain, who is an ad tech pioneer agrees that “traders need to rethink their strategy” and it only showers some light on the fact that arbitrage would become more complex eventually.
-However, before we discuss more Ad Exchange arbitrage, let us take a look at the various levels of traffic arbitrage which exists currently at ad exchange level.
+However, before we discuss more Ad Exchange arbitrage, let us take a look at the various levels of traffic arbitrage which exist currently at the ad exchange level.
+The reason why ad exchange arbitrage or ad network arbitrage still exists and will continue to exist is because of the difference in demand vs supply.
+On some networks, the supply is higher and demand is low for certain geographies, which results in low CPM or CPC rates which are used by marketers to implement this strategy.

 There exists CPC Arbitrage, CPA Arbitrage, and CPM Arbitrage